-Writing an academic paper may be a challenging, and sometimes frustrating endeavor.
-Knowing a few tricks to use along the way may make things a little easier.
+Writing great papers in graduate school can be a challenging and frustrating endeavor.
+Knowing a few tricks and following these steps can make things a little easier.

 Read through project instructions and guidelines closely.
 Ask questions, define terms, and consider the intent and scope of the project.
 Make sure you fully understand the assignment before moving forward.